funcool/clojure.jdbc/docs/user-guide.rst

 jdbc is a default abstraction/interface for sql databases written in java.
 Is like a python DB-API or any other abstraction in any languaje.
-Clojure as a guest language on a jvm, is benefits of having a good and well tested abstraction.
+Clojure as a guest language on a jvm, is benefits of having a good and well tested abstraction like this.

 `dbspec` is a simple clojure way to define database connection parameters that are used to create a new database connection or create new datasource (connection pool).